grafana/agent/example/k3d/README.md

 k3d cluster delete agent-k3d
 ```

-## Smoke Testing
+## Smoke Test Environment

+The smoke test environment is used to validate samples end to end.

+### Running

 Smoke Test environment is invoked via `/scripts/smoke_test.bash`

-### Running

 This tool will spin up cluster of Grafana Agent, Cortex, Avalanche and [Crow](../../cmd/grafana-agent-crow/README.md) instances.
-The spin up process may take a few minutes before the cluster is ready.
-Every 30 minutes the smoke test will delete an agent and replica to introduce instability to the system.
-The impact to the alerts should not change.
+The tool will then periodically kill instances and check for any failed alerts.
+At the end of the duration (default 3h) it will end the testing.

 ### What to look for?

 These alerts are viewable [here](http://prometheus.k3d.localhost:50080/alerts).

 Prometheus alerts are triggered:
 - If any Crow instances are not running or Crow samples are not being propagated correctly.
-- If any Grafana Agents are nor or system limits are outside their norm.
+- If any Grafana Agents are not running or Grafana Agent limits are outside their norm.

 NOTE: The alerts might be in pending until the system settles down.